nadiahazmi/assessment/README.md

 new to git

 # project description
-this is for my assignment 1 of MAD regarding how to use lists in flutter
+this is a simple app named 'Le Fruits' built for my Assignment 1 of Mobile App Development course regarding how to use lists in flutter.

+# how to run
+flutter run